redis/redis-doc/topics/internals-vm.md

 Taking this bitmap (that will call the page table) in memory is a huge win in terms of performances, and the memory used is small: we just need 1 bit for every page on disk.
 For instance in the example below 134217728 pages of 32 bytes each (4GB swap file) is using just 16 MB of RAM for the page table.

-Transfering objects from memory to swap
+Transferring objects from memory to swap
 ---

 In order to transfer an object from memory to disk we need to perform the following steps (assuming non threaded VM, just a simple blocking approach):